itsektionen/kistan-doc/src/lights/lmixer/index.md

 ### Code

-This act like a script but are only run once at startup (or when manually triggered by the run function).
+This acts like a script but is only run once at startup (or when manually triggered by the run function).
 Here some extra global code and different utility functions can be placed.